 The Infectious Diseases/Critical Care track is a three-year fellowship in which fellows, after completing two years of infectious diseases training, pursue a third year dedicated to train in critical care medicine in the division of pulmonary, critical care and environmental medicine.

-If you are interested, please contact our fellowship coordinator, Amanda Woods, for more information.
+If you are interested, please contact our fellowship coordinator, Laura Redfield-Jacobs, for more information.